|Nutrition Facts (per serving)|

 Heat up your dehydrator to 165 F. Once hot, lower the temperature to 150 F. Place the meat slices onto greased dehydrator trays.
 Leave the meat for 8 to 10 hours.
 However, check your jerky about 3/4 through on the drying time, take a piece of jerky and bend it.
 If there is any visible moisture, the jerky needs the remaining drying time.
 Check again at the end of the dehydration process and add more dehydrator time if needed.

 Because the homemade jerky has no additives or preservatives, it's best to keep it in the fridge if you're not eating it right away.
-For safe storage, place the meat in resealable bags or an airtight container and keep it in the fridge for up to 3 weeks.
+For safe storage, place the meat in resealable bags or an airtight container and keep it in the fridge for up to three weeks.
 Vacuum seal it for ultimate freshness.
-With a good vacuum seal, it can keep in the fridge for 3 months.
+With a good vacuum seal, it can keep in the fridge for three months.

 Other Types of Marinade for Your Jerky